-A retroactive withdrawal from a class can be granted when a student has failed classes due to catastrophic personal circumstances.
+A retroactive withdrawal from a class can be granted when a student has failed classes received a failing grade in a class due to catastrophicserious-personal circumstances.
 It does not matter whether or not the student completed class work, including the final examination, for the class in such situations.
-As well, a retroactive withdrawal can be granted in situations where the student, or the University, has made an error in registration.
+As well, a retroactive withdrawal can be granted in situations where the student, or the University, has made a verifiablen error in registration.

-A retroactive withdrawal from a class can be approved by the Registrar, provided the student has applied for this change to the College in which they are registered, and the College approves this appeal.
+A retroactive withdrawal from a class can be approved placed on an academic record by the Registrar, provided the student has applied for this change to the College in which they are registered, and the College approves this appeal.
 Changing a failing mark to a Withdrawal removes these failures from the student's average.

-Such a change in an academic record can be justified only on personal circumstances (such as an illness, death of someone close, or similar reasons beyond the student's control which prevented successful completion of the class) rather than academic grounds.
+Such a change in an academic record can be justified only on serious personal circumstances (such as a mental or physical n-illness or condition, death of someone close, or similar reasons beyond the student's control which prevented successful completion of the class) rather than academic grounds.